VirJenDB/2024-07-12-leipzig-viromics-workshop/index.md

 <h2 id="code-of-conduct">Code of Conduct</h2>

 <p>
 Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.

+  {% comment %}
   This document also outlines how to report an incident if needed.
 </p>

 <p class="text-center">